Ofendor/devops-lab/phase2/docker/README.md

 <img src="https://raw.githubusercontent.com/Ofendor/devops-lab/main/screenshots/4-docker-demo2.png" width="400" alt="Docker Demo 2"/>

 ### 2. Multi‑Service App (`compose-app/`)
+Docker Compose lets you run multiple containers that talk to each other.
+MySQL takes forever to start, so the `depends_on` with `condition: service_healthy` was a lifesaver — no more guessing when the database is ready.

 - **Stack:** Flask + MySQL + Adminer
 - Service dependencies (`depends_on` with health checks), database persistence, multi‑container networking
 - **Run it via:**